rv-bjanos/ip-tribal-knowledge/voltron/README.md

 There are many improvements that Voltron needs, but here are some hacky workarounds for specific use cases.

-## I need to run integration tests for an http service
+## To run integration tests for an http service

 First, run `voltron start <service-name>` for each service that is being macrified.
 This will allow the databases to be copied to the new service.